nodebox/emrg.be/people/stefan-gabriels.md

 title: Stefan Gabriëls
 email: stefan.gabriels@gmail.com
 ---
-Stefan Gabriëls, who is connected at Sint Lucas Antwerpen as a researcher for EMRG, joined the team in 2009.
-He is a computer science graduate with a keen interest in computer graphics and illustration.
-Stefan has written a couple of cross platform implementations of NodeBox 1 and is the co-author of NodeBox 2.
+Stefan Gabriëls joined the Experimental Media Research Group in 2009.
+He holds a bachelor degree in software engineering and has a keen interest in computer graphics and illustration.
+Stefan is the co-author of the node-based NodeBox 3.

+<h3>Software projects</h3>

+<div class="box"><a href="../software/nodebox-3" class="tag-software">NodeBox</a> (2008).
+A cross-platform, free software application for creating generative graphics using a node-based UI.
+Instead of writing code users can connect visual blocks (called <em>nodes</em>) together into networks, creating visually rich compositions.</div>